lgutter/libft_xcode_tests/README.md

 Good luck!

 ## Support
-Support for the Bonus functions will be added once I finish those!

 Can't get it to work or have bug reports / suggestions?\
 Feel free to contact me: https://profile.intra.42.fr/users/lgutter